Pet Shop Boys, obsession.

 In 2016, Pet Shop Boys delivered their 13th album, Super; a 4-day theatrical concert experience debuted in July called Inner Sanctum at the Royal Opera House in London (see photos below); and a full tour that commenced in the autumn.
 For the Super Tour, I got backstage yet again when I saw them with Luis in November in New York City, and in February 2017 I saw two more Super shows in Leeds and Manchester, UK.
 In April, I had the amazing opportunity to see them at the Royal Albert Hall for a special one night gig to support the Teenage Cancer Trust.
 This event brought Pet Shop Boys together again with their long-time collaborator Johnny Marr and the Royal Philharmonic Orchestra.
 It was a unique and extremely moving experience to hear them perform a lush set of orchestral arrangements from their entire catalog.

-Ever since 1986, I have had several entertaining stories about different moments in time with the release of different Pet Shop Boys singles and albums.
-Below are just some of the several interesting stories...
+Ever since 1986, I've had several entertaining anecdotes about different moments in time related to my fandom.
+Below are some of the more noteworthy interesting stories:

 The release of “Opportunities (let’s make lots of money)” in 1986 caused me to force my parents to drive to the record shop on the way home from our holiday (even with our boat on the back of our car) so I could buy it.